 The South African Quilters’ Guild was founded in 1989 at the 3rd National Quilt Festival held in Bloemfontein and has been the co-ordinating body of quilting in South Africa since then.
 The SAQG is the National Guild of South Africa, is a non-profit association with 11 Regional Guilds represented and other quilting groups that are affiliated to the SAQG.

-MISSION STATEMENT: To foster an environment where South Africans can reach their full potential in quilt making, nationally and internationally.
+MISSION STATEMENT: To foster an environment in South Africa where all people interested can reach their full potential in quilt making, nationally and internationally.

 DUTIES: The SAQG is responsible for:

 NATIONAL FESTIVALS: The first National Quilt Festival was held in Cape Town in 1988.
-The National Festivals are now held biennially on a rotational basis by five of the bigger Guilds - Dias, Golden Rand, Good Hope, Oranje and Natal.
+The National Festivals are now held biennially on a rotational basis by four of the bigger Guilds - Dias, Golden Rand, Good Hope and Natal.

 Royal Doulton, Delft or Wedgewood by Marline Turner.
 Winner: First Prize in the Bed Quilts Appliqued Masters section and the Best Hand Workmanship Award in the Siyadala - We Create 2017 SA National Quilt Festival.